 This elective course builds on the foundations of Earth and Space Science.
-It covers the historical development of astronomic models and the contributions of early astronomers; the characteristics of light; the solar system; constellations; stellar compositions, energy sources, and life cycles; and theories related to the origin of the solar system and the universe.
-Students use astronomic instruments to perform descriptive and experimental laboratory investigations that stress detailed observation, data recording, data interpretation and statistical analysis.
-Concurrent enrollment in or completion of Algebra II; Earth and Space Science is recommended.
+Students will engage in the practices of science and engineering to construct an understanding of the historical development of astronomic models and the contributions of the early astronomers; the characteristics of light; the solar system; constellations; stellar compositions, energy sources, and life cycles; and theories related to the origin of the solar system and the universe.
+Applications of a variety of astronomic instruments will support descriptive and experimental laboratory experiences.
+Detailed observation, data recording, data interpretation including statistical analysis will be emphasized.
+Completion of Earth and Space Science is recommended.